joysticktv/joysticktv.github.io/viewer_support.md

 We have several chat commands to make your viewing experience even that more fun.

+`!tip amount` - Tip `amount` tokens to the streamer. (e.g. `!tip 10` to tip 10 tokens)

 `!tokens` - This command will show you your current token balance.
 No else in the chat can see this message.

 `!cleartimers` - Clear all timers that are currently set on a stream.
 This is only available to streamers and their moderators.

-`!uptime` - Use this command to see how long you’ve been streaming for.
+`!uptime` - Use this command to see how long the stream has been live.

 `!giphy Search Text` - Add some funny images and gifs to your chat!
 For the search text, get creative and see what comes back.
 The results are random and get really fun!
 Only streamers and their subscribers have access to this command.

 `!dropin @username` - When your stream is done, pass on the love by sending your viewers to another streamer that is live.
 After you send this command, all of your viewers will be sent to the other streamer and a welcome message will let everyone know that you have arrived.
+This command is for the streamer only.

 `!so @username` - Give a shoutout to another streamer!
 Type their username, and the chat will be updated with that streamer’s information and a link to their profile.
+The streamer and their moderators may use this command.

 `!social` - This command will put a link in the chat to show all of the streamers social links.
 Make sure you add all of your social links so no one misses out.
+Note that this link will render as `[Link Hidden]` when you're unable to chat in the current stream mode. (i.e. non-subscribers when the stream is in subscriber-only chat)

 `!timers` - Show a list of current active timers the streamer has set.

 `!timer Time Timer Name` - Need a timer to keep track of a goal or something else?
-No problem, we got several ways to do it.
+No problem, there's several ways to do it.

 ```
 !timer 10s